ssadedin/ximmer/eval/README.md

 ----------------

 The inputs to the pipeline are indexed BAM files.
 Optionally, you can also provide a VCF file for each BAM file.
+Providing a VCF will add annotation of variants in the region of each CNV that is called in the final output.

 To run the CNV pipeline, execute it using Bpipe as follows:

-bpipe run ./pipeline/exome_cnv_pipeline.groovy <bam1>.bam <bam2>.bam ....
+./bpipe run ./pipeline/exome_cnv_pipeline.groovy <bam1>.bam <bam2>.bam ....